 Axos Bank’s Second Chance Checking and Savings accounts are great for previously unbanked customers who’d otherwise turn to high-fee prepaid debit cards – or, worse, payday loans.

 1. Mediocre Yields on IRA CDs

-While they’re not the worst in the business, BoI’s IRA CDs don’t have eye-popping yields – 0.60% APY to 0.75% APY, depending on term.
+While they’re not the worst in the business, Axos’ IRA CDs don’t have eye-popping yields.
 Many of the bank’s competitors significantly outdo it in this regard.
-For example, Ally Bank and Synchrony Bank both offer IRA CDs with similar term lengths and yields anywhere from 0.50% to more than 1% better than BoI’s.
+For example, Ally Bank and Synchrony Bank both offer IRA CDs with similar term lengths and significantly higher yields.

-BoI’s savings account yields 1.30% APY, which isn’t terrible.
-However, it doesn’t stack up to similarly flexible accounts such as Ally’s High-Yield Savings Account, which doesn’t require a minimum balance or a maintenance fee, and yields 0.99%.
+Axos Bank’s savings account yield isn’t terrible.
+However, it doesn’t stack up to similarly flexible accounts such as Ally’s High-Yield Savings Account, which doesn’t require a minimum balance or a maintenance fee and has far higher yields.

 Slogging through dozens of account disclosures and rate charts in search of the ideal checking account is not my idea of a good time.
-While I’m not sure I’ll ever find perfect consumer checking, BoI’s Rewards Checking account definitely has me rethinking my current banking arrangement.
+While I’m not sure I’ll ever find perfect consumer checking, Axos Bank’s Rewards Checking account definitely has me rethinking my current banking arrangement.